How to Save Money on Groceries with These 50 Supermarket Tricks

 If you feel like your grocery runs are costing more lately, you’re not wrong.
 The U.S. Department of Agriculture (USDA) cited that at-home food prices (meaning, nonrestaurant spending) increased 12.4% between October 2021 and October 2022, thanks, in part, to continued inflation and supply chain issues.
 According to the USDA’s October 2022 Cost of Food report, a single person between the ages of 19 and 50 is suggested to spend between $255 and $450 per month on groceries, and someone between 51 and 70 years old should spend between $249 and $417 per month; both those findings are based on different spending levels.
 Of course, that number increases the more people you have in your home—and with inflation, that suggested monthly grocery budget feels extra tight.

 But even when certain grocery items are marked up to the fullest, there are ways to save if you’re careful with your planning and shopping.
 Below you’ll find 50 tips for how to save money on groceries—and trust us, some of these grocery store secrets will really come in handy.
-For more tips on how to save money, check out ways to lower your monthly bills, monthly bills you can negotiate, bills you shouldn’t put on autopsy, and even how to get free stuff almost anywhere.
+For more tips on how to save money, check out ways to lower your monthly bills, monthly bills you can negotiate, bills you shouldn’t put on autopsy, easy ways to save $20 a day, and even how to get free stuff almost anywhere.

 1. Shop your pantry